patrickbucher/stat/notizen/ipython.md

 - `<Enter>`: repeat previous command
 - `p(rint)`: print variables
 - `h(help)`: display a list of all available commands or help to the command argument supplied

+## Timing and Profiling

+### Timing

+- `%time`: measure the execution time of a single statement/function call
+    - The garbage collector will be deactivated so that the result is not biased.
+- `%timeit`: measure the average execution time of a single statement/function call after repeated runs
+    - The number of runs will be determined automatically.
+- `%%timeit`: as above, but working on whole sections of code

+### Runtime Profiling

+- `%prun`: runtime profile of a single statement/function call using Python's built-in profiler
+- `%lprun`: line by line runtime profile of a single statement/function call
+    - install with `pip install line_profiler` on the shell
+    - load with `%load_ext line_profiler` in IPython

+### Memory Profiling

+- install with `pip install memory_profiler` on the shell
+- load with `%load_ext memory_profiler` in IPython
+- `%memit`: memory profile of a single statement/function call
+- `%mprun`: line by line memory profile of a single function call

+`%mprun` requires the profiled code to be in it's own module.
+Example session:

+    %load_ext memory_profiler
+    %%file fibonacci.py
+    def fib(n):
+        if n == 1 or n == 2:
+            return 1
+        return fib(n-1) + fib(n-2)

+    from fibonacci import fib
+    %mprun -f fib fib(35)